 event of a favourable vote by the Compact.

-rights on the application.
-A vote in favour of
+over the application.
+The vote in favour of the

 All relevant information is available on the

 Regional Body’s website devoted to this

 - Joint initiative of the States and Provinces to protect shared waters